Are you protected?

 No matter their size, businesses need reliable endpoint security that can stop modern attacks.
 And since most companies are subject to some form of compliance and privacy regulations, protection for endpoints is 100% necessary to help businesses avoid hefty fines and damage to their reputation due to a security breach.

-At RAM-Tech PC Solutions we use a combination of diﬀerent protection approaches depending on your industry.
-We use a product called SentinelOne which focuses on detecting and eliminating security and cyber threats.
-SentinelOne is a platform designed for healthcare, education, ﬁnance, and energy industries.
+At RAM-Tech PC Solutions we use a combination of different protection approaches depending on your industry.
+Our Endpoint Management software focuses on detecting and eliminating security and cyber threats.
+Our Endpoint Management platform is designed for healthcare, education, finance, and energy industries.

 - Deep File Inspection